nodejs/node-v0.x-archive/doc/api/process.markdown

 is part of a nextTick handler).

-At the end of each tick the `process.nextTick` handlers are executed until there are none left.
+At the end of each tick the `process.nextTick` handlers are executed until there are none left -- and that includes any handlers which were added as part of processing earlier handlers.
 Because of this, it's dangerous to invoke `process.nextTick` *from* a nextTick handler.
 If you do this enough times, you can starve the main event loop, meaning that filesystem and network I/O events will not be processed (because nextTick handlers keep being added).

 **You should not use `process.nextTick` to invoke an arbitrary callback that you've been given by a caller.**  For that, use `setImmediate`, which avoids